exlumine/books/README.md

 The repository fulfils the following purpose:

 1. Summerize my librabry and some kind of wish-list.
-If you want to by me a present. ;)
+If you want to buy me a present. ;)
 2. Learn to work with recutils to control the information.